 Skip to content

 The reduction in fuel imports from regular suppliers, particularly Venezuela (Russia and Mexico are still reliable suppliers), has led to blackouts of up to 15-20 hours at a time for more than a year.
 Cubans have suffered economic dislocation and disruption which also include food shortages and strict rationing due to the declining agricultural sector and inability to import food due to the lack of dollars.
-In March of this year, Cuba asked the World Food Program for assistance in providing subsidized powdered milk for young children, the first time it has ever requested help from that UN agency.
+In March 2024, Cuba asked the UN World Food Program for assistance in providing subsidized powdered milk for young children, the first time it has ever requested help from that UN agency.
 Larger numbers of Cubans have left the country in recent years to try to reach the U.S. because of living conditions.

 This post is for paying subscribers only